How Much is a Satellite Dish?

 Tradesmen Costs for a Satellite Dish Installation

-Therefore, it is best to look at your own unique setup and provide you with the best options, as well as let you know what the varying costs are and let you decide what's right.
+They will look at your own unique setup and provide you with the best options, as well as let you know what the varying costs are and let you decide what's right for you.

-A standard installation would cost between £150 and £250 and include an aerial, pole, and standard bracket.
-The engineer should only need about 2 hours to complete a substitute aerial installation, which would cost around £75.
+A standard installation for one dish would cost between £150 and £250 and include an aerial, pole, and standard bracket and take about 2 hours to complete.
+A replacement aerial installation however, would cost around £75.

-The table below will break down the labour costs only when installing a satellite dish.
+The table below breaks down the labour costs when installing a satellite dish.

 How Long Does It Take to Install a Satellite Dish?